tommadness/KH2Randomizer/docs/trackers/index.md

 The grid tracker is a tracker that lays out several trackable items and progression events in a grid.
 The checks and events will be autotracked once they are collected and completed, respectively.
 To access it, go to Options -> Grid Tracker.

-To grid uses card settings to generate new random grids.
+The grid uses card settings to generate new random grids.
 To customize the card settings to include certain checks, open the grid options window by going to Options -> Grid Settings in the Grid Tracker.
-This should pull up a window like the one showcased below gives you a ton of ways to customize what can populate the grid.
+This should pull up a window like the one showcased below, giving you a ton of ways to customize what can populate the grid.

 <p align="center">
    <img src="static/grid_tracker_options.png" width="480">